What is panniculitis?

 Surgical removal usually offers a complete cure.
 If the lump is sent for histopathology, the diagnosis can be confirmed, the completeness of excision assessed, and other diagnoses ruled out.

 If the condition in your pet is due to one of the rare non-traumatic causes, there may be further lumps or recurrence at the same site within days to weeks.
-It may be necessary to conduct more tests to find the cause and assess how the underlying problem can be cured.
+It may be necessary to conduct more diagnostic tests to find the cause and assess how the underlying problem can be cured.